Climate of New Zealand: Annual mean temperature

-Northern cities such as Auckland, Whangarei, and Tauranga experience mean yearly maxima of between 19–20 °C and mean yearly minima of around 11–12 °C. Eastern cities on the North Island such as Gisborne, Napier, and Hastings also have mean yearly maxima of between 19–20 °C but have slightly lower yearly mean minima of around 9–10 °C. The two largest cities on the South Island, Christchurch and Dunedin, have mean yearly maxima of 17.3 °C and 14.6 °C and yearly mean minima of 7.3 °C and 7.6 °C respectively.
+Northern cities such as Auckland, Whangārei, and Tauranga experience mean yearly maxima of between 19–20 °C and mean yearly minima of around 11–12 °C. Eastern cities on the North Island such as Gisborne, Napier, and Hastings also have mean yearly maxima of between 19–20 °C but have slightly lower yearly mean minima of around 9–10 °C. The two largest cities on the South Island, Christchurch and Dunedin, have mean yearly maxima of 17.3 °C and 14.6 °C and yearly mean minima of 7.3 °C and 7.6 °C respectively.

 Summer

 Daily maximum temperatures are normally in the mid to low 20s (°C) over most of the country.
 They are higher in northern, eastern and interior part of the country; Hastings is the warmest city on average with 25.5 °C followed by Gisborne with 24.9 °C and Napier with 24.5 °C. Eastern parts of the South Island are highly susceptible to the norwester, a Fohn wind which can result in temperatures going into the high 30s and even the low 40s.
 Rangiora in Canterbury holds the record maximum of 42.4 °C recorded in 1973, with Christchurch recording 41.6 °C in that same year.
 More recently, Timaru reached 41.3 °C on Waitangi Day in 2011.
-Due to these winds, the cooler South Island cities such as Dunedin, Christchurch and Invercargill have higher all-time record temperatures than places further north such as Wellington, Auckland and Whangarei.
+Due to these winds, the cooler South Island cities such as Dunedin, Christchurch and Invercargill have higher all-time record temperatures than places further north such as Wellington, Auckland and Whangārei.

 Winter

-Winter temperatures are much milder in New Zealand compared to other areas of similar latitude, with the exception of the Central Otago and Mackenzie Basin regions mentioned above.
+Winter temperatures are considerably milder in New Zealand compared to other areas of similar latitude, with the exception of the Central Otago and Mackenzie Basin regions mentioned above.
 Maxima are generally 10–15 °C in the North Island, decreasing as one goes further south or inland.
 The South Island is a bit cooler, with maximum temperatures around 7–12 °C, though sometimes lower.
 The lowest temperature ever recorded was -25.6 C at Ranfurly in Otago in 1903, with a more recent temperature of -21.6 C recorded in 1995 in nearby Ophir.